cchanzl/Lock-Screen/_posts/2020-05-22-iPhone-Lock-Screen.md

 <ol>
   <li>
-    Read from a text file which contains the desired ASCII Art (thanks to online ASCII art generators.
-Links at the end)
+    <p> Read from a text file which contains the desired ASCII Art (thanks to online ASCII art generators.
+Links at the end) </p>
   </li>

   <li>
-    Check the size of the art and position it on the console with the use of vectors
+    <p> Check the size of the art and position it on the console with the use of vectors </p>
   </li>

  <li>
-    Apply colour to the font and background (optional)
+    <p> Apply colour to the font and background (optional) </p>
  </li>

  <li>
-    Take a screenshot of the desired iphone dimension
+    <p> Take a screenshot of the desired iphone dimension </p>
  </li>

 </ol>